Survey (Leadgen) CPA Offers: Market Size, Benchmarks, and Monetization Role (2024–2026)

 Conversion and Engagement Metrics

-• Completion rate: up to 80–90%
+• Mobile-first setups: up to 35%

 GEO Distribution and Traffic Sources